Bautzen: History

 In the 3rd century AD an eastern Germanic settlement existed here, but excavations have proved that the region was already inhabited as early as the late Stone Age.
 Sorbs arrived in the area during the migration period in the 6th century AD.

 The first written evidence of the city is from 1002 under the name Budusin (Budyšin, Budziszyn).
 In 1018 the Peace of Bautzen was signed between the German king Henry II and the Polish ruler Bolesław I the Brave.
 The treaty left the town under Polish rule.
 In 1032 it passed to the Margraviate of Meissen within the Holy Roman Empire, in 1075 to the Duchy of Bohemia, elevated to a kingdom in 1198 (with short periods of Brandenburgian and Hungarian rule), in 1635 to Saxony, whose electors were also Polish kings in personal union from 1697 to 1763.
 One of two main routes connecting Warsaw and Dresden ran through the town at that time.

-From 1346 to 1815, it was a member of the Six Cities' Alliance of the Upper Lusatian cities of Görlitz, Zittau, Löbau, Kamenz, Lauban, and Bautzen.
+From 1346 to 1815, it was a member of the Six Cities' Alliance of the Upper Lusatian cities of Görlitz, Zittau, Löbau, Kamenz, Lubań, and Bautzen.

 In 1429 and 1431 the town was unsuccessfully besieged by the Hussites.
 In 1634, it was destroyed by the Swedes during the Thirty Years' War.
 It was the site of one of the battlefields of the Napoleonic War Battle of Bautzen in 1813.
 In 1868, the name was officially changed from Budissin to the more Germanized form Bautzen.

 In 1839, the Sorbian student organization Societas Slavica Budissenensis was founded in the city.
 In 1845, the Sorbian national anthem was publicly performed for the first time in the city.
 The Sorbian House (Serbski Dom), a Sorbian cultural centre, was opened in the city in 1904.